mnmpdadish/dvmc/README.md

 This should install everything with correct linking in the bin directory in your home directory.

-If you have access to intel compilers (icc and ifort), you can impose using the option -DCONFIG=intel in cmake.
+If you have access to intel compilers (icc and ifort), you can impose them using the option -DCONFIG=intel in cmake.

 It is possible that you do not have the permission to